 Why you yearn to return might not be either the taste or the aroma of the food, but simply the warm reverie and recollection.

 Consider some of the headstones: Caminari’s in Locust Valley and La Tavernetta in Woodmere, Viennese Coach in Syosset and Maine Maid Inn of Jericho, Italian Landmark in Copiague and Pappagallo in Glen Head, Herb McCarthy’s Bowden Square in Southampton and Armando’s Seafood Barge in Southold.
-And earlier this year, Luigi Q in Hicksville was leveled in a fire.

 If you’re nostalgic about Patricia Murphy’s popovers and the John Peel Room’s yard of ale, boot up your memories.
 In the words of Joni Mitchell, “you don’t know what you’ve got ’til it’s gone.”